DANCEcollaborative/bazaar/README.md

                     - AllowOverride All
                     - Require all granted
                - </Directory\>
-          - Install file 'sites-available/bazaar-docker.conf' in directory '/etc/apache2/sites-available'.
+          - Install the file in subdirectory 'apache2/sites-available/' (either bazaar_docker-http.conf or bazaar_docker_https.conf) in directory '/etc/apache2/sites-available'.
               - Change 'brandy.lti.cs.cmu.edu' to your server name.
               - If port '8000' isn't available on your system, choose an available port number greater than or equal to 1024 and change '8000' to your port number everywhere in this file.
           - Execute 'sudo a2ensite bazaar-docker.conf'.